 This article was first seen in print, as part of our Canna Critic Column.

 About this column: The purpose of this column is to highlight important and sometimes challenging issues regarding cannabis.
 While we remain bullish on the industry, we hope to bring adequate attention to and spark discussion about these important issues.
+In this edition, we take a look at the cognitive effects of cannabis.

 The benefits of cannabis are often touted from rooftops by passionate consumers, medical patients, and industrialists.
 On the other hand, negative cannabis news is given very little attention.
 In this section, we aim to play devil’s advocate or in this case cannabis critic.
 The posts found in this section will cover important news that may not be easy to hear.